-- Position your cursor in the visual editor where you want to insert the link.
+- Position your cursor in the editor where you want to insert the link.

 - Select the Link button in the toolbar.
-Alternatively, right-click in the visual editor and select Link.
+Alternatively, right-click in the editor and select Link.

-Alternatively, to upload the file now, select the Your computer tab, attach the file and enter a Caption for the link:
+Alternatively, to upload the file now, select the Your computer tab.

 - Select the Select button.

 The link appears in the visual editor with the Caption you specified.
 You can edit the link caption text in the visual editor.Note: it's good practice to let visitors know that selecting a link results in something other than opening a web page.
 To do this, we recommend adding a document icon within the link caption text.

 Email webteam at warwick dot ac dot uk